open-life-science/open-life-science.github.io/_ols-1/week14.md

 ### Before this meeting
 - Come prepared to share a 5 mins presentation of your project
 - Your presentation can be in the form of a demo, short 1-2 slides presentation or walk through your website
-- This could also be only be the highlights from your presentation
+- This could also be only the highlights from your presentation

 ### Resources
 - [Notes](https://docs.google.com/document/d/1rM6Msvj2ReaUFkEy8CPKyXSAC3RY7xnamkttug0M6PM/edit?usp=sharing)